 - How does physical activity enhance your peace of mind?

 Carers have the opportunity to engage in a range of activities, ranging from presentations, relaxation techniques, discussion groups and creative writing— all with the focus of introducing them to the essential tools for their own successful life and to assist with their Caring role.

 The Australian Government has recently launched a new service to support Australia’s 2.7 million carers in their caring roles.

 The Carer Gateway provides information about the services and support available for people who care for someone with a disability, or who are frail due to age.

 Carer Gateway will provide information for carers online and by phone:

 - Telephone: Carers can call 1800 422 737 from Monday to Friday between 8am and 6pm for information about services and support available.

-- Website: A range of information including practical advice on how to care, details about financial and respite support, and how to adjust when caring ends, can be accessed at www.carergateway.gov.au (link is external).
+- Website: A range of information including practical advice on how to care, details about financial and respite support, and how to adjust when caring ends, can be accessed at www.carergateway.gov.au.

 - Service finder: Carer Gateway website has an interactive service finder to help carers identify local services, including Commonwealth-funded organisations delivering carer support services.

 This new service does not affect how carers currently access their existing support services.